Frequently Asked Questions

 How could seniors afford the cost of senior care?

-When the Lake Hill senior neighborhood is up and running, SIS intends to create a foundation to assist with the costs for private pay residents.
+• When the senior housing community is complete, SIS intends to create a foundation to assist with the costs for private pay residents.

 Why would seniors want to leave their home?